-- Osteoarthritis affects most people as we grow older.It often causes groin, lateral hip and buttock pain associated with putting shoes or socks on, getting out of the car or bath and lying on your side.
+- Osteoarthritis: affects most people as we age.It is felt during activities such as putting shoes or socks on, getting out of a car or deep chair.

 - Lateral hip pain: is caused by irritation of the soft structures on the side of the hip.
 It is most noticeable when walking or lying on your side.

 - Impingement: feels like a ‘pinch’ in the front of the hip joint.
 It is typically felt during twisting, squatting or sitting.

 There is no reason why you can’t do your routine work or leisure activities because of hip or knee pain.
 You should seek medical advice if the following applies to your pain: